claroline/Claroline/docs/sections/user-interface/actions.md

 ### Inherited from the Button API
-When using the `Button` component to trigger an action, you can also configure the underlying API responsible of rendering button components (for action objects, styles are correctly sets by the components that uses it).
+When using the `Button` component to trigger an action, you can also configure the underlying API in charge of rendering button components (for action objects, styles are correctly sets by the components that uses it).

 - **className** [string]